IOS 26

-iOS 26 is the nineteenth and the current major release of Apple's iOS operating system for the iPhone.
-It was announced on June 9, 2025, at the 2025 Worldwide Developers Conference (WWDC), and released on September 15, 2025.

-The successor to iOS 18, its version number was brought forward to 26 as Apple changed its version numbering convention for consistency across its operating systems.
+iOS 26 is the nineteenth major release of Apple's iOS operating system for the iPhone.
+It was announced at the 2025 Worldwide Developers Conference (WWDC) on June 9, 2025, and released on September 15, 2025.
+The successor to iOS 18, its version number was brought forward to 26 as Apple adopted a year-based convention for consistency across its operating systems.

+iOS 26 introduces the Liquid Glass design language that is shared across all other Apple platforms, marking the first major redesign of the user interface since iOS 7.
+The Wallet app introduces an enhanced boarding pass with the ability to track and share flight status using Live Activities.
+New Apple Intelligence features include additional ChatGPT integration in Visual Intelligence, now usable when taking screenshots, and the ability for third-party apps to integrate the Apple Intelligence framework.

+This release was widely received with mixed critical and user reception.
+Some reviewers highlighted its quality-of-life improvements; while some reviewers and users were critical of its controversial Liquid Glass interface and usability.